Encouraged in Nelson's Art Gallery

 When my husband and I visited Kansas City's Nelson Art Gallery, he detected a detail I had missed while looking at a painting of Christ on the Sea of Galilee.
 The painting pictured the frightened disciples in the mist of a violent storm.
 While the panicked disciples tried to bail the water out of the boat, Jesus slept peacefully.

 The detail that I had missed was the demonic looking face peering through the stormy waves.
+This storm was unlike any other the disciples had encountered.
 Herbert Stevenson in Titles of the Triune God says that the Gospel narrative suggests that the storm was satanic in origin.
 Although the disciples were good sailors, this storm was too much for them.
 As the boat filled with water, in panic they cried, "Teacher, don't you care if we drown?"

 Jesus simply said, "Peace, be still," and the sea calmed immediately.
 It was as if the water said, "My Master just spoke; I'll have to be quiet now.